 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.

-The University of Tennessee, Knoxville Office of Research (http://www.utk.edu/research/) provided start-up funding for Gamut in 2006 with a SARIF grant for web page design, software for musical notation display, and student assistance.
+The University of Tennessee, Knoxville Office of Research (http://www.utk.edu/research/) provided start-up funding for Gamut in 2006 with a SARIF grant for web page design, software for musical notation display, and student assistance, and the journal was one of the first published by UT's Newfound Press.
+Today the journal is one of many Open Access VOL Journals hosted by UT Libraries.

 We encourage research librarians to list this journal among their library's electronic journal holdings.